The delicious combination of bananas and blueberries gets paired with a tangy cream cheese frosting in this Blueberry Banana Cake recipe.

 Evidently I have a theme when it comes to making desserts for my mom’s birthday.
 I hadn’t realized it until this year, but three years in a row now I’ve made a blueberry something or other.
-I know that my mom prefers berry flavoured desserts over chocolate, and I know she doesn’t like the seeds most berries have, so it’s a natural choice.
+I know that my mom prefers berry flavored desserts over chocolate, and I know she doesn’t like the seeds most berries have, so it’s a natural choice.
 Not that anyone is complaining, mind you.
-I actually think blueberries are now overtaking raspberries as my favourite berry.
+I actually think blueberries are now overtaking raspberries as my favorite berry.

 The most common companion to blueberry seems to be lemon, but I wanted to try something a little different.
-Seeing as how blueberry banana happens to be one of my favourite smoothie combos, I figured I’d give it a shot in cake form to see if it works.
+Seeing as how blueberry banana happens to be one of my favorite smoothie combos, I figured I’d give it a shot in cake form to see if it works.
 Spoiler: It works!
 Ridiculously well actually.

 How to make this Blueberry Banana Cake recipe

 It’s very important to use overripe bananas for this banana cake recipe.
-If they’re not overripe, the flavour own’t be as strong.
+If they’re not overripe, the flavor own’t be as strong.
 It really makes a huge difference!
 Banana’s have a very short shelf life for me, as soon as there are brown spots I consider them inedible, but you really want to wait until they are super soft and have a lot of brown on them.

 You can also use frozen and thawed bananas instead if you stash them in your freezer like I do.
 Be sure to bring them to room temperature first though and do not drain the liquid.